SadhikaA/sadhikaa.github.io/notes/operatingsys.md

 Goals:
 - minimize response time (minimize elapsed time to do an operation/job, response time is what the user sees - keystroke, compiling a program, etc)
 - maximize throughput (maximize operations per second)
-- not identical to throughput! (minimizing response time will lead to more context switching than if you only maximized throughput)
+- not identical to throughput (minimizing response time will lead to more context switching than if you only maximized throughput)
 - minimize overhead (for example, context switching)
 - efficient use of resources (CPU, disk, memory)
 - fairness (share CPU among users in some equitable way) - we get a better average response time if we make system less fair